GenericMappingTools/gmt/doc/rst/source/movie.rst

     the *factor*, the smoother the transitions.
 Because processing time increases with *factor* we suggest you try values in the 2-5 range.
 Note that images can also suffer from quantizing when the original data have much higher resolution than your final frame pixel dimensions.
 The **-H** option may then be used to smooth the result to avoid aliasing [no downsampling].
-This effect is called `sub-pixel rendering <https://en.wikipedia.org/wiki/Subpixel_rendering>`.
+This effect is called `subpixel <https://en.wikipedia.org/wiki/Subpixel_rendering>`_ rendering.

 .. _-I: